danliris/efrata-service-auth-com/README.md

 ### Visual Studio

 - Download Visual Studio 2019 (any edition) from https://www.visualstudio.com/downloads/ .
-- Open `Com.Danliris.Service.Auth.sln` and wait for Visual Studio to restore all Nuget packages.
+- Open `Com.Efrata.Service.Auth.sln` and wait for Visual Studio to restore all Nuget packages.
 - Create empty database.
 - Setting connection to database using ConnectionStrings in appsettings.json and appsettings.Developtment.json.
 - Make sure port application has no conflict, setting port application in launchSettings.json.
 ```
-com-danliris-service-auth
+com-efrata-service-auth
- ┣ Com.Danliris.Service.Auth.WebApi
+ ┣ Com.Efrata.Service.Auth.WebApi
     ┗ Properties
        ┗ launchSettings.json
 ```
-- Ensure `Com.Danliris.Service.Auth.WebApi` is the startup project and run it and the browser will launched in new tab http://localhost:22160/swagger/index.html
+- Ensure `Com.Efrata.Service.Auth.WebApi` is the startup project and run it and the browser will launched in new tab http://localhost:22160/swagger/index.html

 ### Run Unit Tests in Visual Studio